Botswana reveals the cause of a mass elephant die-off after months-long wait

 “We have many questions still to be answered such as why the elephants only and why that area only.
 We have a number of hypotheses we are investigating,” he said.

 Conservationists working in Botswana have also become bitterly divided over the question of human-elephant conflict.
-Some allege that the government is using, and even fomenting anti-elephant sentiment as a populist political tool, while others see the government as trying to balance conservation and human needs.
+Some allege that the government is using, and even fomenting, anti-elephant sentiment as a populist political tool, while others see the government as trying to balance conservation and human needs.

-Keith Lindsay, an elephant biologist with 40 years of experience, including five in the wildlife ministry under Masisi’s predecessor, said he still believed the elephants in the Okavango had been “targeted” and claimed that the tests did not rule out other neurotoxins available to farmers.
+Keith Lindsay, an elephant biologist with 40 years of experience, including five in the wildlife ministry under Masisi’s predecessor, said he still believed the elephants in the Okavango had been “targeted” and claimed the tests did not rule out other neurotoxins available to farmers.
 He also called on the government to release the full test results to the public.

 The samples were also tested for cyanide, pesticides and anthrax at laboratories in South Africa, Zimbabwe, Canada and the United States.
 Poaching was ruled out early on because the dead elephants’ valuable tusks were left untouched.